-Thriplow Parish Council is made up of two parish wards, Thriplow village ward and Heathfield ward which each have their own characteristics and are geographically separate.
-The Parish Council is keen to ensure that all residents feel involved in the community and in local decision-making and are engaged with the work of the Parish Council.
+Thriplow Parish Council is made up of two parish wards, Thriplow village ward and Heathfield ward, which each have their own characteristics and are geographically separate.
+The Parish Council is keen to ensure that all residents feel involved in the community and in local decision-making and that they are engaged with the work of the Parish Council.
 To this end, the Parish Council requested a Community Governance Review to:

-- consider the number of parish councillors representing each parish ward, to more accurately reflect the numbers in the electorate of each parish ward and:
+- consider the number of parish councillors representing each parish ward, to more accurately reflect the numbers in the electorate of each parish ward and;

 - consider changing the name of the parish to include both wards.